Press Releases:

 The winners were voted on by the Boston Jewish Film Festival attendees and selected from thirty-one feature length films and twelve short films that screened during November 7-19, 2018 at theaters in and around Boston:

 The annual FRESHFLIX Short Film Competition celebrates the next generation of filmmakers.
-This year’s program included short films from Israel, USA, and Canada.
+This year’s program included short films from Israel, the USA, and Canada.
 The winner of the FRESHFLIX Short Film Competition, The Double Date, tells the story of a blind date with the perfect woman, Chaya (Mayim Bialik), which quickly becomes a battle of nebbish proportions.
-The film comes to us from two directors, Eli Batalion and Jamie Elman, creators of the comedy web series YidLife Crisis.
+The film is directed by Eli Batalion and Jamie Elman, creators of the comedy web series YidLife Crisis.

 Director Eli Batalion said, “It was dayenu just to be included in the FRESHFLIX Short Film Competition, but to win?
 A mekhaye!”